Hi! My name is Davis Land.

 I like to make stuff.

-I currently freelance for Red River Radio, covering the city of Lufkin and the wider East Texas region.
+I also freelance for Red River Radio, covering the city of Lufkin and the wider East Texas region.

 Previously, I worked for the Texas A&M University Writing Center where I produced a podcast called Write Right.
 Write Right takes on big, complex topics in communication, linguistics, and education, and presents them in a compelling, digestible format through narrative storytelling.
 I did everything for the show including research, interviewing, writing, editing, and mixing.
 Several excellent administrators at the Writing Center help edit my scripts.
 If there is one project through which I learned the most, it’s this one.